CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/storage-unit.md

 </div>
 </details>

-**SU FIFO authorization login** – This is an option related to the previous one: login details for SU FIFO authorization.
-If you select the SU outside the FIFO queue(it means that the selected SU is newer than the other one you can choose), you are asking for the confirmation by the login of the selected user in selected warehouses.
+**SU FIFO authorization login** – This option is linked to the previous setting and involves login credentials for SU FIFO authorization.
+If an SU is selected outside the FIFO queue (i.e., a newer SU is chosen over an older one), confirmation is required via the designated user's login for specific warehouses.

-**SU FIFO authorization only Warehouses** – an option related to the two previous ones: you can choose to which Warehouses authorization applies.
+**SU FIFO authorization only Warehouses** – This option, related to the previous two, allows you to specify which warehouses the authorization applies to.

-**Enable and set custom barcode to the extra field in Scan SU Info** – allows assigning a custom barcode to a different field in Scan SU Info.
+**Enable and set custom barcode to the extra field in Scan SU Info** – Allows assigning a custom barcode to a different field in Scan SU Info.

-**Hide SU Options** – when the checkbox is checked, SU-related options (Continue SU, New SU, New SU for each Qty) are not displayed.
+**Hide SU Options** – When the checkbox is selected, SU-related options (Continue SU, New SU, New SU for Each Qty) will be hidden.

-**Hide Continue SU button** – hides the option to continue SU in Pick Receipt – it is then only possible to create New SU or New SU for each Qty (the option is greyed out when the Hide SU Options checkbox is checked)
+**Hide Continue SU button** – Disables the Continue SU option in Pick Receipt, limiting the available actions to New SU or New SU for Each Qty.
+This option is grayed out when the Hide SU Options checkbox is selected.

-**Turn on UDF lookup/modification in SU info** – allows modifying UDFs from SU Info form in transactions.
+**Turn on UDF lookup/modification in SU info** – Allows editing user-defined fields (UDFs) within the SU Info form during transactions.

-**Show SU location info on Delivery, Goods Issue, and SU Operations (New SU)** – shows the number of SUs available on a specific Bin Location (this option is only considered when a Warehouse with Bin locations is selected on a transaction.
-To make sure that the proper Warehouse is set, please uncheck the option in Custom Configuration: Delivery > Enable scanning and adding Items from distinct Warehouses)
+**Show SU location info on Delivery, Goods Issue, and SU Operations (New SU)** – Shows the number of available SUs at a specific Bin Location.
+This feature works only when a warehouse with Bin Locations is selected in the transaction.
+Ensure the appropriate warehouse is set by disabling the Enable scanning and adding items from distinct warehouses option in Custom Configuration > Delivery.

-**Copy CardCode for SU every time new GRPO is added** – allows to automatically copy a CardCode for SU every time Goods Receipt PO is created.
+**Copy CardCode for SU every time new GRPO is added** – Copies the CardCode for an SU automatically each time a new Goods Receipt PO is created.

     ![Copy CardCode](./media/storage-units/copy-card.png)

-**Enable Customer Selection on New SU in SU Operations** – allows choosing a Customer while creating a new SU in SU Operations.
+**Enable Customer Selection on New SU in SU Operations** – Allows selecting a Customer while creating a new SU in SU Operations.

-**Take only content when adding existing SU to another SU** – when the checkbox is checked, adding SU to another SU adds only its content.
-When unchecked, a whole SU is added – creating a multi-level SU.
+**Take only content when adding existing SU to another SU** – When enabled, only the contents of the SU are added to another SU.
+When disabled, the entire SU is added, resulting in a multi-level SU.

-**SU Pick and Pack: Pick Item only from Base Document** – choosing this option blocks the possibility of adding Items that are not on a base document
+**SU Pick and Pack: Pick Item only from Base Document** – Restricts the addition of items not listed in the base document during SU Pick and Pack.

-**Block quantity changes on Warehouse Info** – checking this option blocks the possibility of opening an Item line on Whs Info → SU Info
+**Block quantity changes on Warehouse Info** – Checking this option blocks the possibility of opening an Item line on Whs Info → SU Info

-**Stay on Existing SU List after picking/scanning a SU** - After picking/scanning an SU you will not get back to the Document Details screen, but you will remain on the SU List screen
+**Stay on Existing SU List after picking/scanning a SU** - Keeps the user on the SU List screen instead of returning to the Document Details screen after picking or scanning an SU.

+---
+By leveraging the various options available for managing Storage Units, you can streamline your warehouse operations, enhance inventory accuracy, and improve overall efficiency.
+With these tools, you'll be better equipped to manage SUs effectively and maintain a seamless flow of operations in your warehouse environment.